General Overview

 Definition: “A business process (BP) is an activity or set of activities that will accomplish a specific organizational goal.”

-A business process can be anything from opening a new account, processing a customer order, to on-boarding a new employee.
+A business process can be anything from opening a new account and processing a customer order, to onboarding a new employee.

-BPM is modeling, optimizing, automating, monitoring and managing the business process with only one goal to improve the process itself.
-General BPM lifecycle would be:
+BPM is modeling, optimizing, automating, monitoring, and managing the business process with only one goal to improve the process itself.
+The general BPM lifecycle would be:

 In terms of BP the Lifecycle would look like this: